Isovariant homotopy theory and fixed point invariants: Introduction

 That is, we obtain the result that equivariant fixed point theory and isovariant fixed point theory for such manifolds coincide.
 The equivariant Reidemeister trace $R_G(f)$ completely determines whether an isovariant self-map of such manifolds can be modified by an isovariant homotopy to a fixed point free map.

 To obtain the theorem above, we use the homotopical techniques of Klein--Williams in the isovariant setting, which requires the presence of a homotopy theory for the isovariant category.
 In \cite{sayisvtelm}, the second author constructed a Quillen model structure on the category of $G$-spaces with isovariant maps.
 While this model structure provides a way to combinatorially represent $G$-spaces as presheaves on a category, we cannot apply the techniques of \cite{KW2} to $G$-manifolds with this homotopy theory, because not all $G$-manifolds are cofibrant.
-In this paper, we develop a more robust model structure on the isovariant category (for $G$ a finite group), called the \emph{geometric model structure} (see Theorem \ref{thm-model-str}), which has the same weak equivalences as the elementary model structure of \cite{sayisvtelm}.
-We prove
+In this paper, we develop a more robust homotopy theory of the isovariant category (for $G$ a finite group), which involves defining new kinds of isovariant cells (see Definition \ref{defn:geometricij}.)
+With these new isovariant cell structures, we prove